bim240/2048/README.md

 2. calculateScore.js - A function that is used for calculating the score of the game.
 3. calculateWinner.js - A function to decide the winner.
 4. checkGameOver.js - A function to check if the game is over or not.
 5. handleDownKeyPress.js - A function to handle down arrow key and swipe down in touch screen.
+Takes board data as parameter and returns new board data if game is not over else return false.
 6. handleUpKeyPress.js - A function to handle up arrow key and swipe up in the touch screen.
+Takes board data as parameter and returns new board data if game is not over else return false.
 7. handleLeftKeyPress.js - A function to handle left arrow key and swipe left in touch screen.
+Takes board data as parameter and returns new board data if game is not over else return false.
 8. handleRightKeyPress.js - A function to handle the right arrow key and swipe right in touch screen.
+Takes board data as parameter and returns new board data if game is not over else return false.